Long Island Officer Shoots Unarmed Black Student, 16, With Taser Gun [Video]

 “I wouldn’t lie to you!”

-Following another jump cut, the student is seen on his feet once more with his arms locked behind him and with another officer’s arm gripped around his wrist.
+Following another jump cut, the student was seen on his feet once more with his arms locked behind him and with another officer’s arm gripped around his wrist.
 The teen was seemingly not allowed to place his shirt back on before being arrested regardless of reported low temperatures that, as Newsday explains, included wind gusts of upwards to 50 mph.

 In the midst of the officer and teen’s melee, an unidentified gentleman is heard telling the student shooting the taser incident to put his camera away, but he refuses and retorts, “I know my rights.”